Top 12 Immune Support Strategies to Thrive in Life

 I am a huge advocate of resistance training because it helps to optimize your hormones, build lean body tissue, and burn fat.
 Strengthening your lean body tissue will help you the most with your metabolic health.
 I recommend doing some form of resistance training three to five times weekly.

-Even if you are home, make sure to take time throughout the day to stretch, do a yoga sequence, walk around the room, dance for your favorite songs, or if possible, go outside for a short walk or try gardening.
+Even if you are home, make sure to take time throughout the day to stretch, do a yoga sequence, walk around the room, dance to your favorite songs, or if possible, go outside for a short walk or try gardening.

 brain degeneration, Brain Degeneration: Causes, Symptoms & Solutions